 When you don’t get enough sleep, it can affect your memory, problem-solving skills, creativity and make you irritable and unable to concentrate.
 And while many of us might have trouble sleeping every once in a while, for many it can be an ongoing problem that requires medical attention.

-“If you are having problems functioning during the day, if you sleep a reasonable amount of time and wake up still tired, or you consistently have problems either going to sleep or staying asleep, that is a real sign that you have a problem,” says Frank Biscardi, M.D., medical director of Carilion Clinic’s Sleep Centers.
+“If you are having problems functioning during the day, if you sleep a reasonable amount of time and wake up still tired, or you consistently have problems either going to sleep or staying asleep, that is a real sign that you have a problem,” says Frank Biscardi, M.D., medical director of Carilion Clinic’s Sleep Medicine program.

 Take a look at the questions below to see if you have a sleep disorder.
 If you answer “yes” to two or more of the questions below, you may want to talk to your physician about your sleep issues.

 - Has your partner noticed that you stop breathing at night?

 - When you snore, do you snore loudly and irregularly?